-- A. The policy of the school district is to fully comply with Minn.
-Stat. § 626.556 requiring school personnel to report suspected child neglect or physical or sexual abuse. - B. A violation of this policy occurs when any school personnel fails to immediately report instances of child neglect or physical or sexual abuse when the school personnel knows or has reason to believe a child is being neglected or physically or sexually abused or has been neglected or physically or sexually abused within the preceding three years.
+A. The policy of the school district is to fully comply with Minn.
+Stat. § 626.556 requiring school personnel to report suspected child neglect or physical or sexual abuse.

+B. A violation of this policy occurs when any school personnel fails to immediately report instances of child neglect or physical or sexual abuse when the school personnel knows or has reason to believe a child is being neglected or physically or sexually abused or has been neglected or physically or sexually abused or has been neglected or physically or sexually abused within the preceding three years.